drscotthawley/formalyzer/README.md

 ## Motivation

+## Motivation

 I am happy to write a recommendation letter “by hand” for a student.
-But then each graduate school has their own lengthy form by which they try to foist upon me their job of data entry and that is tedious, especially with many schools and several students.
-Hence, I’ve wanted to automate the form-filling for quite a while.
+But then each graduate school has their own lengthy, idiosyncratic form, foisting upon me their job of data entry.
+This is tedious work, especially with many schools and several students.
+Thus, I’ve wanted to automate the form-filling for quite a while.

 ## Description